pambrose/battlesnake-quickstart/README.md

 ## Usage

-A snake defined as a subclass of [AbstractBattleSnake](src/main/kotlin/io/battlesnake/core/AbstractBattleSnake.kt) and implements methods to produce [GameContext](src/main/kotlin/io/battlesnake/core/AbstractGameContxt.kt) and [Strategy](src/main/kotlin/io/battlesnake/core/Strategy.kt) objects.
+A snake defined as a subclass of [AbstractBattleSnake](src/main/kotlin/io/battlesnake/core/AbstractBattleSnake.kt) and implements methods to produce [GameContext](src/main/kotlin/io/battlesnake/core/AbstractGameContext.kt) and [Strategy](src/main/kotlin/io/battlesnake/core/Strategy.kt) objects.

-* A GameContext object is snake-specific and is created at the start of every game and provides context between game turns.
+* The GameContext class is snake-specific and is created at the start of every game and provides context between game turns.
-* A Strategy specifies responses for Ping, Start, Move, and End commands.
+* The Strategy specifies responses for Ping, Start, Move, and End commands.

 ## Examples

+Examples of simple BattleSnakes created with this framework are [here](https://github.com/pambrose/battlesnake-examples).

 ### Minimal Kotlin BattleSnake